Buying your first home is one of the most important decisions you’ll ever make.

 Get fiscally prepared.

 The earlier you plan for your first home, the better you can prepare.
-Here are some savings tips for accumulating a down payment.
 Once you have a savings plan in place for your down payment, check your credit score.
 It may have an impact on your loan options and mortgage rate.
 Here are a few commonly overlooked things you can do to make sure your credit score is stronger when you apply:

 - Don’t take out any new debt.